vectordotdev/vector/website/guides/docker_to_aws_cloudwatch_logs.md

 ## Configure a Source

-Next, create a config file and add a `docker` source:
+Next, create a config file in a local directory (called `config.toml`) and add a `docker` source by pasting in this snippet:

 ```toml
 [sources.my-source-id]